About me

 Fees

-My fees are £55 per 50 minute session with your child which includes the initial parental consultation (50 minutes).
+My fees are £60 per 50 minute session, whether that be with parents, families or individual sessions with the young person.
 Concessions are available upon discussion.